EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/headset_guides/Valve_Index.md

 Next, place the coverplate ontop of the LED PCB until the front of it snaps down and locks it over the retention clip.

 Then you can slide the retention clip over your XIAO mount to keep them in place.

+#### 3. (Cont.)
+Mounting lens components

+This will differ depending on how you want to route cables, which mount you have, etc

 ![XIAO-V4](https://i.imgur.com/MnaWjHw.png)